-There was so much heavy ripping in skateboarding this year, we felt compelled to assemble a list of the most face-melting videos dropped in 2017.
-From evidence that Jamie Foy has a death wish, to our pal Riley Hawk crushing rails and ditches to the soothing sounds of Metallica's "The Four Horsemen," here are Revolver's favorite skateboarding parts of the year.
+There was so much heavy ripping in skateboarding this year, we felt compelled to assemble a list of the most face-melting street skateboarding videos dropped in 2017.
+From evidence that Jamie Foy has a death wish, to our pal Riley Hawk crushing rails and ditches to the soothing sounds of Metallica's "The Four Horsemen," here are Revolver's favorite skateboarding trick videos of the year.

 Jamie Foy - "Welcome to Deathwish" Part